omicsEye/resLens/README.md

-# resLens: A genomic language model to enhance antibiotic resistance gene detection
+# resLens: a family genomic language models to enhance antibiotic resistance gene detection

 This repo contains the training and inference code for resLens, a family of genomic language models that detect and classify genes that confer antibiotic resistance (ARGs).
 It leverages language models' contextual understanding of gene function to identify ARGs in a way that is less database dependent than current alignment methods and capable of identifying potential novel ARGs for further investigation.